jakstepn/SecureChest/README.md

 # SecureChest
 ## About
 This spigot plugin is created to provide security for players resources.
-It allows to craft special chests that both the location and combination are saved by the plugin in order to launch protection mechanism like a 6 color wool pin.
+It allows users to craft a special chests which both the location and combination are saved by the plugin in order to launch a protection mechanism like a 6 color wool pin when opened.

 ## Events
 ### OnBlockPlace